 Why This Matters:

 - Benchmarking for future AI: Tulu 3 405B sets a high bar for future models, providing a benchmark for competitive performance in specialized knowledge and math-related tasks.
 Its open-source release encourages experimentation and the adaptation of its underlying technology for new applications across industries.
+The model’s success also highlights the importance of combining multiple training techniques, such as RLVR, DPO, and SFT, to achieve state-of-the-art performance.

 The AI landscape is increasingly defined by the contrasting approaches of open source and closed source models.
 This article examines the nuances of each approach, exploring their benefits, challenges, and implications for businesses, developers, and the future of AI.